Skip to main content

 The blue bubble indicates a conflict with the rest period.
 This bubble will highlight the amount of time needed to ensure the paddock is meeting your desired rest period.

-1. Orange - conflicts with other rotational plans you've created
+4. Orange bubbles - This indicates conflicts with other rotational plans you've created.

-3. Hashed grazes - repeated paddocks within the plan.
-This shows when a paddock has been used multiple times in a rotation (e.g. if repeating the rotation)
+5. Bubbles with strikethroughs - This shows when a paddock has been used multiple times in a rotation.

 Edit a Plan